8th Grade Transition to High Schools for Families New to U.S. Public Schools

 Not required for college entrance but provide opportunities for students to demonstrate and explore their learning |

-All regular, honors, AP and IB courses meet college requirements.
+All standard, honors, AP and IB courses meet college entrance requirements.

 *Check individual college for credit requirements and types of courses specific to college program or university.